 The site where the castle now sits once belonged to the O’Rourke clan in the form of a tower house, discovered during excavations in the 1970s.

-The castle that you see today was built by the English Planter Sir Robert Parke in the early 17th century.
+The castle that can be seen today was built by the English Planter Sir Robert Parke in the early 17th century.